Install and use PDK

 Rename a procedure

-pdk behavior: Renaming is handled as a Delete and Add.
-The folder for the procedure with the old name is deleted and a new one is created.
-The dsl/promote.groovy file is updated with the new procedure name, and a new code block with the method name mentioning the new procedure name is generated.
-Recommended Action: Transfer whatever logic the old procedure method contained to the newly generated boilerplate and remove the old procedure method.
+PDK behavior: Renaming is handled as Delete and Add action.
+The directory for the procedure with the old name is deleted, and a new one is created.
+The dsl/promote.groovy file is updated with the new procedure name and a new code block with the method name referencing the new procedure name is generated.

 Update procedure parameter